matn7/CS-Notes/src/main/java/spring/README.md

 ### Session
 This is a single bean definition which the scope to the lifecycle of a HTTP session.
-"A user session contains information about the user across multiple HTTP requests.
+A user session contains information about the user across multiple HTTP requests.
-Wen a user accesses a site for the first time, the user is assigned a unique ID to identify session.
+When a user accesses a site for the first time, the user is assigned a unique ID to identify session.
-This session ID is usually stored in a cookie or in a request parameter."
+This session ID is usually stored in a cookie or in a request parameter.

 ### Global Session
 This is a single bean definition which limits the scope to the lifecycle of a global HTTP Session.
 Typisally only valid when used in a partlet context.